benjamincrozat/content/posts/laravel-ui.md

 For JavaScript, Laravel allows flexibility.
 You can use Vue.js, React, or anything else and even go without JavaScript.

-The setup with Laravel UI just makes it easier to integrate these technologies seamlessly into your project.
+The setup with laravel/ui just makes it easier to integrate these technologies seamlessly into your project.

 Here's what the Vite configuration file looks like when using Vue.js: